 - Rectum is not connected to the anus, but there is a fistula.
 Stool will leave your baby's body through the fistula instead of the anus.
 This can cause infections.

 - Rectum is not connected to the anus, and there is no fistula.
 There is no way for stool to leave the intestine.
 Your baby will be unable to have a bowel movement.
 If this is not treated, it can be fatal.

 How can I help my child live with an anorectal malformation?

 Sometimes children are able to gain good control over their bowel movements after the problem is repaired.
 This is often the case for children with an anal membrane or a narrow anal passage.

-If your child has a more complex type of anorectal malformation, he or she may need to take part in a bowel management program.
-This can help your child have control bowel movements and prevent constipation.
+If your child has a more complex type of anorectal malformation, they may need to take part in a bowel management program.
+This can help your child control bowel movements and prevent constipation.
 The nurses and other healthcare professionals who work with your child's provider can help create a program for your child.